FontoXML/fontoxml-table-flow-cals/README.md

 # CALS table support

-Provide support for CALS compatible tables.
+This add-on adds support for CALS tables to a Fonto editor.

-This packages exposes a single configureAsCalsTableElements function for configuring CALS table elements.
+This add-on exposes one function called {@link configureAsCalsTableElements}.
+This function configures all CALS table elements.
+This eliminates the need for configuring any of the CALS table elements separately.

-Use the configureAsCalsTableElements like this:
+The `configureAsCalsTableElements` function should be used in a configureSxModule file, like this:

 ```
 configureAsCalsTableElements(sxModule, {